-|Certificate of attendance||Yes||Yes||As close to the end of your placement as possible (no later than mid-August).|
+|Certificate of Attendance||Yes||Yes||As close to the end of your placement as possible (no later than mid-August).|

 You will receive an automated email from the EC's feedback software close to your expected date of completion.

-Towards the end of your placement.
+At the end of your placement.